ky

 Are there big summer music festival bookings in your future?
 Do you need a large banner design to make your group look more professional on stage?
 Contact me today to get started!

-A complete overhaul was in order for my hometown’s outdated library website design.
+My hometown’s outdated library website design needed a complete overhaul.
 The existing site was rife with errors at the time.
 It also had a lot of content that was very hard to navigate.
-The design was unattractive as well.
+The design was awful as well.
 Naturally, MCPL called me in to step in as their new public library web designer.

 Public library web designer – project details